 - All premium features

-All for the low low cost of $50 per year or just $25 per year if you pay with Bitcoin.
+All for the low low cost of $60 per year.

 We hope that this will keep our power users happy.